open-telemetry/opentelemetry-go-instrumentation/CONTRIBUTING.md

 churn and development burden, we will not be accepting new instrumentation probes until that API is completed.

+Please **do** open an issue[^1] to track your request for new instrumentation.
+We would like to know what we are missing and how you plan to use it.

+[^1]: TODO: link to an issue template
 [instrumentation API]: https://github.com/open-telemetry/opentelemetry-go-instrumentation/issues/1105

 ### How to Send Pull Requests